renzmann/renzmann.github.io/content/posts/emacs-29-completions.md

 {{< figure src="/ox-hugo/completion-nav-commands.gif" >}}

-Some may find the arrow keys an unfortunate choice, though, and bind completion something more convenient:
+Some may find the arrow keys an unfortunate choice, though, and bind something more convenient:

 ```emacs-lisp
 ;; Up/down when completing in the minibuffer